Standard Contractual Clauses for Data Transfers

 Key Takeaways

-Standard contractual clauses are pre-approved legal contracts that allow data transfers to countries without adequacy decisions from data protection authorities
+Standard contractual clauses are pre-approved legal contracts that allow data transfers to countries without adequacy decisions from data protection authorities.

-You must use the correct version – EU SCCs for European Union data, UK versions for UK data transfers
+You must use the correct version – EU SCCs for European Union data, UK versions for UK data transfers.

-Every transfer requires a transfer risk assessment to evaluate if the destination country’s laws could undermine the contractual clauses
+Every transfer requires a transfer risk assessment to evaluate if the destination country’s laws could undermine the contractual clauses.

-What Are Standard Contractual Clauses?
+What are Standard Contractual Clauses?

 Standard contractual clauses are template legal agreements provided by the European Commission and UK regulators, allowing organisations to transfer personal data to third countries outside the European Economic Area.